pusher/pusher-http-python/README.md

 *status: Alpha*

 The new Python library for interacting with the Pusher HTTP API.
+This version, 1.x.x, is a major breaking change from versions <= 0.8.

 This package lets you trigger events to your client and query the state of your Pusher channels.
 When used with a server, you can validate Pusher webhooks and authenticate private- or presence-channels.